Historically Black Colleges & Universities (HBCU)

 Contact us with questions at HBCU.firstname.lastname@example.org

-HBCU-CARD will take place on Tuesday, May 4, 2021.
-The event will be dedicated to raising awareness about the unequal burden of COVID-19 and mobilizing our African American Communities to build equity against this pandemic.
-Read more...
+HBCU-CARD took place on Tuesday, May 4, 2021.
+The event was dedicated to raising awareness about the unequal burden of COVID-19 and mobilizing our African American Communities to build equity against this pandemic.
+Access the HBCU-CARD webpage...
+Read the HBCU-CARD briefing memo...

 Listen and Learn